Track LH, estrogen, and progesterone to predict, pinpoint, and confirm ovulation.

 While the above may sound scary, there is plenty you can do to reduce the risk of these complications.

-- Let go of the stress and worry that you won’t be able to get pregnant.
-It may sound trivial but this can act as a mental and physical block when trying to get pregnant.
+Your mental health can have a large impact on your physical health.
+As much as you can, let go of the stress and worry that you won’t be able to get pregnant.
+It may sound trivial, but this can act as a mental and physical block when trying to get pregnant.